Libyan convoys in Niger, may be Gaddafi deal

 It was unclear if these vehicles were separate from the much larger military convoy reported by the foreign sources.

-Burkina Faso, once a French colony and a recipient of large amounts of Libyan aid, offered Gaddafi sanctuary last month but has also recognised the NTC as Libya's government.
+Burkina Faso, once a French colony and a recipient of large amounts of Libyan aid, offered Gaddafi sanctuary last month but has also recognized the NTC as Libya's government.

 President Blaise Compaore, like Gaddafi, took power in a military coup.
 He has run the country for 24 years.